raul23/vocab-augmentor/README.md

 # vocab-augmentor
 ## Overview

+Sure, here's the modified intro:

+---

+## Overview

 **vocab-augmentor** is a Python package designed to help language learners expand their vocabulary effortlessly.
-By leveraging advanced language models such as `facebook/mbart-large-50-many-to-many-mmt`, `Helsinki-NLP/opus-mt`, `Gemini 1.0 Pro`, and `llama 3-8b`, this tool identifies new words from any given text, translates them, and updates your personal vocabulary list.
+By leveraging advanced language models such as `facebook/mbart-large-50-many-to-many-mmt`, `Helsinki-NLP/opus-mt`, `Gemini 1.0 Pro`, and `llama 3-8b`, this tool identifies new words from any given text, translates them, and updates your personal vocabulary table.
 Additionally, it supports adding pronunciation sounds for new words using the `MeloTTS` and `facebook/mms-tts-por` text-to-speech libraries for supported languages.
+The updated vocabulary table is then exported to a CSV file and a feature-rich HTML file for easy access and further study.

 ![Table (HTML) displaying translation data including audio links, POS](./docs/images/table_sol_y_cielo.png)